|Follow PSU Football:||Follow @PennStateFball|

 ➤ High School

-Three-year letterman and a senior team captain at Archbishop Wood High School with fellow Nittany Lion Jake Cooper for head coach Steve Devlin...Won back-to-back PIAA Class AAA state titles in 2013 and 2014 with a combined record of 28-2...2014 Pennsylvania Football News Lineman of the Year...First-team All-Philadelphia Catholic League in 2013 and 2014...Rated four-star prospect by 247Sports.com, ESPN, Rivals.com and Scout.com...Ranked 13th-best offensive tackle in the nation and 129th overall prospect by ESPN...Rated among top five prospects in Pennsylvania by 247Sports.com, ESPN and Rivals.com...Played in Under Armour All-American Game at Tropicana Field in St. Petersburg, Fla.
+Three-year letterman and a senior team captain at Archbishop Wood High School with fellow Nittany Lion Jake Cooper for head coach Steve Devlin...Won back-to-back PIAA Class AAA state titles in 2013 and 2014 with a combined record of 28-2...2014 Pennsylvania Football News Lineman of the Year...First-team All-Philadelphia Catholic League in 2013 and 2014...Played in Under Armour All-American Game at Tropicana Field in St. Petersburg, Florida...Rated four-star prospect by 247Sports, ESPN, Rivals and Scout...Ranked 13th-best offensive tackle in the nation and 129th overall prospect by ESPN...Rated among top five prospects in Pennsylvania by 247Sports, ESPN and Rivals.

-Full name is Ryan William Bates...Son of Norman Bates and Theresa Strocen-Bates...Has one sister, Anna...Enjoys playing basketball...Undecided on his major...Born February 14, 1997 in Langhorne, Pa.
+Full name is Ryan William Bates...Son of Norman Bates and Theresa Strocen-Bates...Has one sister, Anna...Enjoys playing basketball...Majoring in labor & employment relations...Born February 14, 1997 in Langhorne, Pennsylvania.